GIXLabs/GIXLabs.github.io/how_to/cnc_milling_setup.md

 ![](/assets/images/cnc_setup/zero_xy.png)

-Using the arrow buttons on in the yellow 'To Move Tool' menu, move the tool above a clear, clean section of the table.
+Using the arrow buttons on the yellow 'To Move Tool' menu, move the tool above a clear, clean section of the table.

 Make sure that the end of the router bit is clean.